peterkeep/Calc1Notes/planning-documents/outline.md

 ### Properties of Limits

 - use limits of constant and identity functions to build up class of polynomial and rational functions
+- square root limit exists at 0
+- indeterminate forms, algebraic manipulation, don't care about domain of function

 ### Computing Limits

+- use ideas of closeness to get a sense of what's happening with absolute values, square roots, etc.
 - Squeeze Theorem: sin(x)/x and (cos(x)-1)/x

 ### Infinite Limits